ggatward/soe-ci-pipeline/README.md

 * Create a Content View called `Server SOE` that contains all required repositories for both RHEL 6 and RHEL 7, and publish this to the Library and the SOE Test environment.
 Be sure to include any custom repositories.
 * Create an Activation Key for both RHEL 6 and RHEL 7, using the Content View from `SOE Test`
 * Create a hostgroup (I called mine 'Jenkins Test Servers') that deploys machines on to the Compute Resource that you configured earlier, and uses the activation key that you created.
 Create a default root password and make a note of it.
-* Create a couple of initial test servers on your defined Compute Resource and deploy them.
+* Manually provision the test servers on your defined Compute Resource and deploy them.
+* Ensure that the test servers are configured to boot from network BEFORE boot from local hard drive in thier BIOS configurtion.
+This is to ensure that when Jenkins triggers Satellite 6 to rebuild the test hosts, they will perform a PXE installation.

 These CII scripts use r10k to deploy puppet environments to the Satellite server.
 Further information on the configuration of r10k and Satellite 6 can be found at https://access.redhat.com/blogs/1169563/posts/2216351
+* Install the r10k rubygem on the Satellite 6 server: `gem install r10k`

 ### Configuration